-The Health Services staff includes nurses and a nurse practitioner.
-The nurses have access to a broad range of specialists and emergency services in the local area.
+The Health Services staff includes an RN and LPN.
+The staff have access to a broad range of specialists and emergency services in the local area.
 Students are encouraged to schedule an appointment.
 Walk-ins will be seen as soon as possible.
-Routine physicals, immunizations and lab tests are available for a minimal fee, which will be applied to the student's tuition bill.
+Routine physicals, immunizations and lab tests are available for a minimal fee.
 Prescriptions and referral services are the financial responsibility of the student.
 Some over-the-counter medications are provided free of charge.

 NHTI offers a group rate from an independent insurance company for accident and sickness insurance.
-Information may be obtained at the Health Services office or from www.nhti.edu/campuslife/healthservices.html.
-Insurance and health clearance is required for all students enrolled in Allied Health programs and sports participants.

-The Health Services office is also a resource center where students can learn behaviors to help ensure wellness for their lifetime.
+Information may be obtained at the Health Services office or from www.crossagency.com/ccsnh.
+Insurance and health clearance is required for all students enrolled in Allied Health can learn behaviors to help ensure wellness for their lifetime.
 Educational workshops and seminars are presented on various health topics pertinent to all students.
-For more information, contact the Health Services office at (603)271-7153.
+For more information, contact the Health Services office